JoinMarket-Org/joinmarket-clientserver/docs/onion-message-channels.md

 There is no separate/special configuration for signet other than the configuration that is already needed for running Joinmarket against a signet backend (so e.g. RPC port of 38332).

-Add the `[MESSAGING:onion]` message channel section to your `joinmarket.cfg`, as listed above, including the signet directory node listed above (rr6f6qtleiiwic45bby4zwmiwjrj3jsbmcvutwpqxjziaydjydkk5iad.onion:80), and, for the simplest test, remove the other `[MESSAGING:*]` sections that you have.
+You can just uncomment the `directory_nodes` entry listed as SIGNET, and comment out the one for MAINNET.

 Then just make sure your bot has some signet coins and try running as maker or taker or both.